smori1983/vuepress-plugin-frontmatter-update-info/README.md

 Callbacks registered by `addGeneratedCallback()` will be invoked when `generated()` hook was executed.

-This can be used to do something after static site was generated, for example notify with slack.
+This can be used to do something after static site was generated, for example notify to slack.